apache/cayenne-website/src/main/site/content/news/cayenne-40-final-released.md

 * Commits made: _2421_
 * Authors: _29_

 Many people have already been using various milestones, betas and RCs of 4.0, so the GA release is a simple and straightforward upgrade for them.
-For those who were waiting for the officially "final" version before upgrading, this day is now.
+For those who were waiting for the official "final" version before upgrading, this day is now.
 Among those ~ 400 tasks there are a lot of cool features making everyday life of a Java developer easier:

 * fluent query API, simple parameter bindings, aggregating and scalar queries;
 * better runtime assembly and extension mechanism;